Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that `abled for Guests.

 On 21st December 1495 Jasper Tudor 1st Duke Bedford (age 64) died at Thornbury Manor without legitimate issue.
 He was buried at Keynsham Abbey [Map].
 Duke Bedford, Earl Pembroke extinct.

-After 21st December 1536.
-All Saints Church, Maiden Bradley [Map].
-Monument to John Seymour (deceased).
 Seymour Arms differenced with a Crescent impaled with unknown arms quartered 1 Argent a fess between 3 martlets Gules in chief three fox heads erased 2 per pale Azure three fleur de lys Or 3 Or three talbots courant 4 Or a chevrom Limine between 3 stags heads caboshed.
 The note below states...
 The above tablet (a copy of the original in Great Bedwyn [Map]) is placed here by Algernon 15th Duke of Somerset September 1899.

-Wriothesley's Chronicle.
+Wriothesley's Chronicle [1508-1562].
 21st December 1551.
 The 21 of December, beinge St. Thomas th' Apostles day.
 Lord Riche (age 54) beinge Lord Channcellor of England, the Kinges Maiesties great seale was taken from him by the Duke of Northumberland (age 47) and the Earl of Pembroke (age 50) in the afternoone.
 And the morrowe after Doctor Goodricke, Bishop of Elye, had the keepinge of the great seale, as custos, by the counselles commandement, which bishop was one of the Privie Counsell to the Kinges Maiestie.

 On 21st December 1579 Thomas Richards died.
 In 1603 Elizabeth Fiennes (age 56) died.

 Monument in St Mary the Virgin Church, Chipping Norton [Map].
 Finely made in alabaster.
 Elizabethan Period.
 Renaissance chest with stripped-down strapwork.
 Rush Mat.
 Dress Folds at Feet.
 Ruff.
-Possibly Richard and Gabriel Royley of Burton upon Trent.
+Possibly Richard and Gabriel Royley of Burton-upon-Trent.

 Thomas Richards: Before 21st December 1579 he and Elizabeth Fiennes were married.